Attending the public session of the Policing Board

 Members are required to submit questions to the Chief Executive of the Policing Board at least ten working days in advance of the meeting.
 The Policing Board decides whether a question is to be put in the private session or in public, or whether a question will be answered in writing.

 Members also receive presentations on particular issues by the PSNI.

-The public session of the Policing Board's meeting is held at our offices in Waterside Tower in Clarendon Dock unless otherwise stated.
+The public session of the Policing Board's meeting is held at our offices in James House in the Gaswork's unless otherwise stated.

 Policing Board meetings in public are advertised in advance.

 We will provide a parking space for anyone with a disability requiring assistance on request.
 Please call us on 028 9040 8500 if you need assistance.